 - a.
 Assets contributed to the multiemployer plan by one employer may be used to provide benefits to employees of other participating employers. - b.
 If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - c.
-If the Plan chooses to stop participating in some of its multiemployer plans, it may be required to pay those plans an amount based on the underfunded status of the plan, referred to as a withdrawal liability.
+If the Plan chooses to stop participating in its multiemployer plan, it may be required to pay the plan an amount based on the underfunded status of the plan, referred to as a withdrawal liability.

-The Plan's participation in LUC for the annual periods ended December 31, 2020 and 2019 is outlined in the table below.
+The Plan's participation in LUC for the annual periods ended December 31, 2021 and 2020 is outlined in the table below.
 The "EIN/Pension Plan Number" column provides the Employee Identification Number (EIN) and the three-digit plan number, if applicable.
-The most recent Pension Protection Act (PPA) zone status available in 2020 and 2019 for LUC's year-end is as of December 31, 2020 and 2019, respectively.
+The most recent Pension Protection Act (PPA) zone status available in 2021 and 2020 for LUC's year-end is as of December 31, 2021 and 2020, respectively.
 The zone status is based on information that the Plan received from LUC and is certified by the LUC's actuary.
 Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded.
 The "FIP/RP Status Pending/Implemented" column indicates plans for which a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented.

-Pension Pro tection Act FIP/RP Status Pension EIN/Pension Zone S Status Pending/ Contribution ns of the Plan Surcharge Fund Plan Number 2020 2019 Implemented 2020 2019 Imposed SMART Local Unions 52-6117151 Green Green N/A • 735,472 \$ 674,657 N/A and 333 Green Green 1 N / A Φ 133,412 Φ 074,037 IN/A Councils'
+Pension EIN/Pension Pension Prof Zone S FIP/RP Status Pending/ Contribution s of the Plan Surcharge Fund Plan Number 2021 2020 Implemented 2021 2020 Imposed SMART Local Unions and Councils' Pension Plan 52-6117151 333 Green Green N/A \$ 745,546 \$ 735,472 N/A

-The Plan was listed in SMART Local Unions and Councils Pension Plan's 2019 Form 5500 as providing more than 5% of the total contributions for the plan's year-end.
+The Plan was listed in SMART Local Unions and Councils Pension Plan's 2020 Form 5500 as providing more than 5% of the total contributions for the plan's year-end.